dustinpfister/blog_posts/_posts/statistics-mean.md

 ## Conclusion

 There is also [Harmonic mean](https://en.wikipedia.org/wiki/Harmonic_mean), but I have not looked into that one just yet.
+It would also be nice to create at least a few examples that make use of the various kinds of means in order to gain a better understanding of what situations call for what kinds of means.